anikalindtner/travis-ci.github.com/docs/user/languages/java.md

 ## Testing Against Multiple JDKs

-To test against multiple JDKs, use the `:jdk` key in `.travis.yml`.
+To test against multiple JDKs, use the `jdk:` key in `.travis.yml`.
 For example, to test against Oracle JDK 7 (which is newer than OpenJDK 7 on Travis CI) and OpenJDK 6:

     jdk:
       - oraclejdk7